caioamaral/caioamaral.github.io/_posts/2017-4-21-Hello-World.md

 excerpt_separator: "<!--readmore-->"
 ---

-Get to know a bit about me and why I have this page!

-Contact informations are in [about](/about).

-In this page I will share large spectrum stuff that can fly somewhere between playing drums and welding.
+This is my personal page and here I will share large spectrum stuff that can fly somewhere between technology, music or even welding.
 I love making things and that explains a lot about me.

 It all started with this ping-pong robot.